portugueslab/stytra_hackathon/program.md

 **2. Automatic fish detection**

    Andreas developed a (convolutional neural network-based) automatic fish features detector.
-It would be cool to use this approach to automatically place the ROI for the tail/eyes tracking
+It would be cool to use this approach to automatically place the ROI for the tail/eyes tracking.
+Crawling the J:/experiments folder should provide quite a lot of training data (an example notebook that extracts that exists)
     - Stytra core internals/tracking modules, neural networks (keras?)

 **3. Stimulus / experiment replay**

    For some analyses (for example, event-triggered averaging such as the behavior receptive fields of Andreas' paper) it would be useful to have in stytra the possibility of "play back" exactly the stimulus that was shown during an experiment.
+Also, controlling randomness in expoeriments could enable some interesting analysis (e.g. if every run of the coherence experiment is exactly reproducible)
-    - Stytra core internals/stimulation modules
+    - Stytra core internals/stimulation modules.
+Approachable if you have written a few of your own stimuli.

 **4. Clean up names and coordinate systems**